gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 ## Numeric editors, capture and exclusive modes

 SELECT enters a numeric draft, NEXT/PREV adjusts by the existing step, SELECT accepts and BACK cancels without saving the draft.
-Idle closure also discards an unaccepted draft.
+Idle return also discards an unaccepted draft.
 Shift RPM: 1500–6000/250; Launch Nm: 25–600/25; Pedal trim:
 −10…+10/2.
 Values clamp at boundaries.
 Existing in-range saved values are preserved.